Files

 9. Add an AttributeKeeper

-Before writing to File Geodatabase, we should remove unnecessary or empty attributes.
+Before writing to the File Geodatabase, we should remove unnecessary or empty attributes.
 To do this, add an AttributeKeeper to the canvas and connect it to the CoordinateSystemSetter.

 In the parameters, use the Filter bar to find the attribute to keep: